pldiiw/1arc/doc/design/interpreter-vs-engine.md

 The latter, the `engine`, is only a module of our project.
 The central one, actually.
 It takes care of creating a data structure and medorate how CHIP-8 instructions will be able to manipulate it.
-This what actually _interpret_ the CHIP-8 code.
+That's what actually _interpret_ the CHIP-8 code.